Tile Staircase Ideas Enliven Your Stairs with Stunning Tile Designs

 Stunning Mediterranean Staircase Design with Dark Wood and Multi-Colored Cement Tiles

-In stunning Mediterranean staircase design, the multi-colored tiles meet a robust set of dark Tuscan wooden steps that create a visual drama that suspends the overall look in a sense of mystery.
+In the stunning Mediterranean staircase design, the multi-colored tiles meet a robust set of dark Tuscan wooden steps that create a visual drama that suspends the overall look in a sense of mystery.
 The dark blue and yellow shades of the tiles refer to the sun and the sea that recall the Mediterranean colors and its laid-back colorful atmosphere alongside the wood treads that echo the earth.
-Additionally, the combination of black wrought iron balusters with wooden handrails assists the steps, emitting bohemian vibes and contrasting the crispy white walls.
+Additionally, the combination of black wrought iron balusters with wooden handrails assists the steps that emit bohemian vibes and contrast the crispy white walls.

 Ceramic Tile Staircase Ideas

-Tile Staircase Ideas with Ceramics and Dark Wood
+Tile Staircase Ideas with Ceramics and Light Wood

-The Mediterranean-style home with natural creamy white walls and arched openings filters light and air beautifully.
-Abundant in wooden textures ranging from the wood torso of the staircase sofa to herringbone tile flooring, it emits organic vibes.
-Likewise, the wooden treads of the staircase complement the other wooden materials.
-The ceramic tiles serving as risers add a visual dynamic, energizing the soothing and dramatic appeal of the wood.
+The Mediterranean style home with crisp white walls and window opening filters light and air beautifully.
+Abundant in light wooden textures, it emits organic vibes.
+Likewise, the wooden treads of the staircase are referenced in the other wooden materials.
+The ceramic tiles serving as risers add a visual dynamic to energize the soothing and dramatic appeal of the wood.

 How to calculate staircase tiles?

-Calculating the staircase tiles might seem like a daunting task but it is not supposed to be.
-The staircases do generally have 14 stairs, measuring 1 meter on the horizontal and 8 meters on the vertical axis.
-This requires a 2 by 4 meters piece.
-But you can get a slightly larger piece in case things go wrong, which you can also save for the future.
-For curved staircases, you should add 50 cm per curve.
+Calculating the staircase tiles might seem like a daunting task but it is not supposed to be!
+The staircases generally have 14 stairs, measuring 1 meter on the horizontal and 8 meters on the vertical axis.
+This requires a 2-by-4-meter piece.
+But you can get a slightly larger piece in case things go wrong which you can also save for the future.
+For curved staircases, you should add 50 cm per curve!

 But, if your staircase materials are going to be wood or laminate, you need to calculate the square footage.
 To do so, think of the stair as two rectangles and measure the width and length of the tread and the length of the riser.
 Sum up the lengths and multiply the result with the width of the tread.
-Divide the result by 10.000 and multiply it with the number of stairs, which will give you the total area to be coated.
+Divide the result by 10,000 and multiply it by the number of stairs which will give you the total area to be coated.
 For example, let’s assume that:

 Width of tread: 40